JPRock54/Diceware-Passphrase-Generator/README.md

 Run the python file through a terminal

 ## Customization
-You can import your own diceware word list (has to be called words.txt) You can import your own special characters list (has to be called special_characters.txt)
+You can import your own diceware word list (has to be called words.txt)\n You can import your own special characters list (has to be called special_characters.txt)

-When importing your own lists:
+When importing your own lists:\n
 The first word/character of the list must be located on line 2 of the file